amindotb/goplease/readme.md

-A Strong **GOlang** module for input validation with on multiple language messages.
+A Strong **GOlang** module for input validation with multiple language messages.
 Keep your eyes on new changes.

 Here we document the library soon.